3065923/Covid19_Vaccination_Progress/README.md

 ## Goals

-Identify what factors from the World Bank API database relate to the vaccination percentage for coutries around the world.
+Identify what factors from the World Bank API database relate to the vaccination percentage for countries around the world.

 ## Extraction
 Kaggle CSV of world vaccination progress cribbed from the Our World in Data Github Repository: